 - In a large shallow dish, combine flour, 1/2 teaspoon salt and pepper.
 Pat beef dry with paper towels.
-Add beef to dish, one piece at a time; turn to coat.
+Add beef to dish, 1 piece at a time; turn to coat.

-- In a 6-qt. electric pressure cooker, select saute setting and adjust for high heat.
-Add 1 tablespoon butter and 1-1/2 teaspoons oil; brown three beef shanks.
+- Select saute setting on a 6-qt. electric pressure cooker and adjust for medium heat.
+Add 1 tablespoon butter and 1-1/2 teaspoons oil; brown 3 beef shanks.
 Remove from pressure cooker; add 1/4 cup wine, stirring to loosen browned bits.
 In a large bowl, combine tomatoes, broth, vegetables, seasonings and remaining salt.
 Return browned beef shanks to cooker; pour in half of tomato mixture.

-- Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 40 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure according to manufacturer's directions.
+- Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 40 minutes.
+Allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure.
 Remove meat and vegetables from pressure cooker; keep warm.
 Make second batch with remaining ingredients, repeating previous procedure.
+Press cancel.

 - After removing all meat and vegetables, discard bay leaves.
 Skim fat from cooking juices.
-Select saute setting and adjust for high heat.
+Select saute setting and adjust for medium heat.
 Bring to a boil.
 In a small bowl, mix cornstarch and water until smooth; stir into cooking juices.
 Return to a boil, stirring constantly; cook and stir until thickened, about 2 minutes.
+Press cancel.